swallowcamel/nancywiki/Diagnostics.md

         }
     }

-When this has been done, you will be presented with a login screen instead of a configuration notification, the next time your browse the dashboard.
+When this has been done, you will be presented with a login screen instead of a configuration notification, the next time you browse the dashboard.
 A valid login will produce a login cookie that has a sliding expiration set to 15 minutes.

 Each access to the dashboard will extend the lifetime, of the cookie, for another 15 minutes.
 If the cookie expires, before you revisit the dashboard, you will be redirected back to the login form.